 |Noise (…; linearized %)||Noise, linearized using gamma (input); normalized to 100%|

 Noise calculations are made in portions of the ROIs (Regions of Interest) away from the transitions.
 They are facilitated by selecting wide ROIs.
 The noise spectrum on the lower right contains qualitative information about noise visibility and software noise reduction, which generally reduces high frequency noise below 0.5, typical of demosaicing alone.
 The region on the right is shown in red; left is shown in cyan.
 See also Noise.

 Color & lightness uniformity profiles

-This display is similar in some respects to the profile plots in Light Falloff.
-It consists of profiles of the light areas (average values of rectangles between squares).
-Left-to-right profiles of the top, middle, and bottom of the image are shown on the left side of the display, and top-to-bottom profiles at the left, center, and right of the image are shown on the right.
-The following display options are available.
+This display is similar in some respects to the profile plots in Light Falloff and consists of profiles of the light areas (average values of rectangles between squares).
+Left-to-right profiles of the top, middle, and bottom of the image are shown on the left side of the display; top-to-bottom profiles at the left, center, and right of the image are shown on the right.
+The following display options are available:

 Note: This display has the same geometric detail asfor SFRplus and eSFR ISO.

 It shows the selected regions for MTF/noise analysis (violet rectangles).
 Display options include